MariaTerzieva/gotumblr/README.md

 		id := "72078164824" //this is the id of a post of mine.
 Change this according to your usecase.
 		//There is an Id field in all of the post object types in this library. reblogKey := "6l3e2pGL" //this is the reblogKey of a post of mine.
 Change this according to your usecase.
-		//There is a reblog_key field in all of the post object types in this library. like := client.Like(id, reblogKey)
+		//There is a Reblog_key field in all of the post object types in this library. like := client.Like(id, reblogKey)
 		fmt.Println(like)
 		//Output: